 4. You’ll get less sleep than you think you will.

 5. All that said, it’s worth it.

-Successful entrepreneur and venture capitalist Evan Carmichael says that in order to start a successful business, an entrepreneur must have unmatched passion and willpower for the project.
+Successful entrepreneur and venture capitalist Evan Carmichael says that an entrepreneur must have unmatched passion and willpower for the project to start a successful business.
 Carmichael acknowledges that entrepreneurship is tough, mistakes are made, and a lot of sleep is lost- which is why he says that only the dedicated, passionate, and willing truly succeed in the end.

 Being a successful entrepreneur isn’t about having an outgoing personality, having funding or other resources, or having the best connections.
 None of those things matter.
 What successful entrepreneurs have in common are: 1) they had an idea that they were passionate about, 2) they did something about it and took action instead of sitting on it and watching someone else get rich from it, and 3) they persevered and had the conviction to follow through and not quit when times got tough.

 10. Listen to Yourself